Xilinx/mlir-aie/programming_examples/basic/vector_scalar_mul/README.md

 ### C++ Testbench

-To compile the design and C++ testbench:
+To compile the design:

 ```
 make
-make vectorScalar.exe
 ```

-To run the design:
+To complete compiling the C++ testbench and run the design:

 ```
 make run